mar753/motor-soft-starter/README.md

 # motor-soft-starter

-This is a repository with an induction motor (controlled by triacs) soft-start source code for Microchip PIC16F54 microcontroller.
+This is a repository with a three-phase induction motor (controlled by triacs) soft-start source code for Microchip PIC16F54 microcontroller.
 Phase control is used to work with triacs.

 You can reuse this code, but please add a link to this repo.